 Is Gum Disease Treatable?

-Our talented doctors and hygienists at Avenue Dental Arts know how to quickly get gum disease under control.
+Dr. Saferin and our hygienists at Avenue Dental Arts know how to quickly get gum disease under control.
 We will take a look at your teeth and gums and ask you questions about your condition before making an appropriate recommendation.

 We urge you keep an eye out for the signs of periodontal disease and schedule a visit right away if you notice them.